danielnemenyi/latoupiefolle/_notes/2021-08-06-medical-equipment.md

 was himself a hospital director.

-Doctors nevertheless have a specific knowledge independent of hospitals 'savoir noseographique'; epidemics as a salient issue; power decides to take medicine in hand faced with the ravages of epidemics'; create a knowledge turned towards the population in the form of prescriptions;
+Doctors nevertheless have a specific knowledge independent of hospitals 'savoir noséographique'; epidemics as a salient issue; power decides to take medicine in hand faced with the ravages of epidemics'; create a knowledge turned towards the population in the form of prescriptions;
 'constitution d'un sur-savoir retourné en pouvoir'.
 Creation of Royal